 Release date: 19 May 2017

 Hindi Medium is about a self-made businessman struggling to get his daughter admitted in a big school.
 The institution demands the parents to be literate.
 As a result, he decides to get her admitted through a quota reserved for the economically backwards.
 The family shifts to a below average place of living, quitting the comforts of their home.
-The movie simultaneously depicts the challenges faced by the poor and rich.
-You will love the subject and humor shown.
-Spoiler alert but the key takeaway is that education from a big school does not always equal to success after growing up.
+The movie simultaneously depicts the challenges faced by the poor and the rich.
+You will love the subject and humor depicted!
+Spoiler alert, but the lesson is that education from a big school does not always equal to success after growing up.
 Every entrepreneur will enjoy this Bollywood movie.

 Zindagi Na Milegi Dobara